 The Moulin Rouge’s shows and stars

-Magical shows were inspired from the circus world.
+Magical shows were inspired by the circus world.

 Renoir and Toulouse-Lautrec had their paintings on display which contributed to the Moulin Rouge’s fame.